mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 a SIGTERM signal, and one minute later, if it has not exited, a SIGKILL signal is sent.
 The default is 4 hours.

+#### RetryPollCount

+The maximum number of tries that the Mender client performs when contacting the Mender Server.

+If the setting is zero (the default), the maximum number of retries is `3 * ceil(log2(RetryPollIntervalSeconds) + 1)`.

+Introduced in Mender client 3.3.

 #### RetryPollIntervalSeconds

 An integer that sets the number of seconds to wait between each attempt to